Blosc/python-blosc2/doc/getting_started/overview.rst

 **Note:** Python-Blosc2 is meant to be backward compatible with Python-Blosc data.
 That means that it can read data generated with Python-Blosc, but the opposite is not true (i.e. there is no *forward* compatibility).

+The main data container objects in Python-Blosc2 are:

+* ``SChunk``: a 64-bit compressed store.
+It can be used to store any kind of data that supports the `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
+* ``NDArray``: an N-Dimensional store.
+This mimic the NumPy API, but with the added capability of storing compressed data in a more efficient way.

+They are described in more detail below.

 SChunk: a 64-bit compressed store
 ---------------------------------